 Outcomes and Rubrics

-These are our expectations for the successful completion of the MS Degree in CS with a Concentration in Digital Art.
+These are our expectations for the successful completion of the MS Degree in CS with a Concentration in Digital Arts.

 Outcomes